Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces: Renaudineau--Shaw spectral sequences

 Moreover, if $\omega$ denotes the generator of $\bigwedge^l\{\alpha~|~\alpha(v)=0,\,\forall v\in TA\}$, $K$ denotes $\langle\,\x^v\colon v\in V\setminus A\,\rangle$, and $o$ is a point of $A$, then for all $k\in\N$, we have the following diagram with exact rows and columns:

 \end{lem}

 \begin{proof} The space $\F_2[V]$ is the direct sum of $\langle\,\x^v\colon v\in A\,\rangle$ and $\langle\,\x^v\colon v\in V\setminus A\,\rangle$.
 A direct computation yields that the operation $P\mapsto \chi_A\cdot P$ is the projection onto $\langle\,\x^v\colon v\in A\,\rangle$ parallel to $\langle\,\x^v\colon v\in V\setminus A\,\rangle$.
-Therefore we have the exact sequence (\ref{F}):
+Therefore, we have the exact sequence \eqref{F}:

 Since $A$ has codimension $l$, it is the intersection of $l$ affine hyperplanes.
-The indicatrix functions of affine hyperplanes have degree $1$ hence $\chi_A$ has degree $l$.
-Following Proposition~\ref{prop:contraction}, the linear map $P\mapsto \chi_A\cdot P$ has degree $(-l)$ as a morphism of filtered vector spaces.
+The indicator functions of affine hyperplanes have degree $1$.
+Hence, $\chi_A$ has degree $l$.
+Following Proposition~\ref{prop:contraction}, the linear map $P\mapsto \chi_A\cdot P$ has degree $-l$ as a morphism of filtered vector spaces.
 Moreover, because of Proposition~\ref{prop:mult_generator}, choosing a point $o\in A$ yields an isomorphism of filtered vector spaces ${P\in\F_2[TA]\mapsto \x^o P\in \langle\,\x^v\colon v\in A\,\rangle}$.
-Therefore, ${P\mapsto\x^o(\chi_A\cdot P)}$ is a surjective filtered morphism of degree $(-l)$ from $\F_2[V]$ onto $\F_2[TA]$.
-Consequently, for all $k\in \N$, we obtain, by partial use of the Snake Lemma\footnote{c.f. \cite{Lan_alg} Lemma 9.1 p.158.}, the following commutative diagram with exact rows and columns:
+Therefore, ${P\mapsto\x^o(\chi_A\cdot P)}$ is a surjective filtered morphism of degree $-l$ from $\F_2[V]$ onto $\F_2[TA]$.
+Consequently, for all $k\in \N$, we obtain, by partial use of the snake lemma, see \cite[Lemma 9.1]{Lan_alg}, the following commutative diagram with exact rows and columns:

-Where $f_k$ is induced by $\x^o(\chi_A\cdot-)$ between the $k$-th graded pieces and the right hand side column is made of the cokernels of the associated morphisms.
-Using Proposition~\ref{prop:mult_generator} and Proposition~\ref{prop:contraction} we find that the morphism $f_k$ is the contraction against $\omega$.
-It is a surjective morphism and $C_k$ vanishes.
-Since all the $C_k$'s vanish the $C_{(k)}$'s must vanish as well.
-Using now the Snake Lemma in its complete form we find the commutative diagram (\ref{F$k$}). \end{proof}
+where $f_k$ is induced by $\x^o(\chi_A\cdot-)$ between the $\supth{k}$ graded pieces and the rightmost column is made of the cokernels of the associated morphisms.
+Using Propositions~\ref{prop:mult_generator} and~\ref{prop:contraction}, we find that the morphism $f_k$ is the contraction against $\omega$.
+It is a surjective morphism, and $C_k$ vanishes.
+Since all the $C_k$ vanish, the $C_{(k)}$ must vanish as well.
+Using now the snake lemma in its complete form, we find the commutative diagram \eqref{F$k$}. \end{proof}